Protect Pages and Server Components

 });

-When a user tries to access a page protected by the auth middleware:
+When a user tries to access a page protected by the auth middleware, it will validate the user's session:

-• If not authenticated, they're redirected to the Login Endpoint.
+• If the user does not have an authenticated session, they're redirected to your application's Login Endpoint.

 Manual Page Protection in Server Components (Optional)